Highlights

 Aarhus Universitet (AU)

-Malene Flensborg Damholdt is an associate professor of Psychology at the Department of Psychology, Aarhus University.
-She researches the relationship between humans and AI, and how social technologies are perceived as tools, operators, or anything in between.
+Malene Flensborg Damholdt is an Associate Professor of Psychology at Aarhus University and researches human relationships with robots and artificial intelligence.
+She investigates how social technologies are experienced and used as tools, actors, or something in between.

 Chief Scientist